-- Allow – the IoC will be allowed to run on your devices.
+- Allow – the IoC is allowed to run on your devices.

-- Audit – an alert will be triggered when the IoC runs.
+- Audit – an alert is triggered when the IoC runs.

-- Warn – the IoC will prompt a warning that the user can bypass
+- Warn – the IoC prompts a warning that the user can bypass

-- Block execution - the IoC will not be allowed to run.
+- Block execution - the IoC won't be allowed to run.

-- Block and remediate - the IoC will not be allowed to run and a remediation action will be applied to the IoC.
+- Block and remediate - the IoC won't be allowed to run and a remediation action will be applied to the IoC.

 Using Warn mode will prompt your users with a warning if they open a risky app or website.
 The prompt won't block them from allowing the application or website to run, but you can provide a custom message and links to a company page that describes appropriate usage of the app.
 Users can still bypass the warning and continue to use the app if they need.
 For more information, see Govern apps discovered by Microsoft Defender for Endpoint.

 The table below shows exactly which actions are available per indicator (IoC) type:

 Block and remediate

 The functionality of pre-existing IoCs won't change.
 However, the indicators were renamed to match the current supported response actions: